pymor/pymor/docs/source/mor_methods.md

 fom = thermal_block_example()

 # FOM is parameter separable, i.e., system operator is a
-# linear combination non-parametric operators
+# linear combination of non-parametric operators with parametric coefficients
 print(repr(fom.operator))

-# instatiate reductor that builds the ROM given some reduced basis
+# instantiate reductor that builds the ROM given some reduced basis;
-# `product` is inner product w.r.t. which MOR error is estimated
+# `product` is inner product w.r.t. which MOR error is estimated;
 # `coercivity_estimator` needs to return lower bound for the operator's
 # coercivity constant (w.r.t. given `product`) for the given parameter values
 from pymor.parameters.functionals import ExpressionParameterFunctional